 Best cooking method for winter vegetables?
 Roasting is a quick and easy way to cook squash and you can combine all the ingredients on the sheet pan without the need to dirty up any other dishes.
 Use your hands or a couple of kitchen spoons to toss the squash in oil, spices, and lemon.

 How to Serve

 The flavors in this easy squash recipe pair well with a variety of other dishes.
 I recommend adding a protein like my orange maple chicken breast and another veggie or a grain like fluffy rice.
 Lemon squash is great in power bowls.

 Calabaza squash tends to be available throughout the year, especially if you live near it's origin, as I do.
 But it is a winter squash, so although it can be harvested in summer, it's at it's peak during winter months.
 Lemons are likewise available just about any time of year but technically in season during colder months--November through April.
 This is when they'll be the largest and most flavorful.

 I hope you'll enjoy this citrusy squash soon and add it to creative ways to eat your veggies.
 And sharing is caring so be sure to pin it for later and follow me over on Pinterest.

 - 4 calabaza (gray) squash about 1 ½ pound

 - black pepper to taste

-In the meantime zest the lemon.
-Garnish squash with zest before serving.
+- Garnish squash with lemon zest just before serving.